Professional edition active

 • Education and strategies for parents

-Once a behavioral problem has been identified and its etiology has been investigated, early intervention is desirable because behaviors are more difficult to change the longer they exist.
+Once a behavioral problem has been identified and its etiology has been identified, early intervention is desirable because behaviors become more difficult to change with longer duration.

-The clinician reassures parents that the child is physically well (ie, that the child’s misbehavior is not a manifestation of physical illness).
-By identifying with parental frustrations and pointing out the prevalence of behavioral problems, the clinician often can allay parental guilt and facilitate exploration of possible sources and treatment of problems.
-For simple problems, parental education, reassurance, and a few specific suggestions often are sufficient.
-Parents should be reminded of the importance of spending at least 15 to 20 minutes/day in a pleasurable activity with the child and to calling attention to desirable behaviors when the child exhibits them (“catching the child being good”).
-Parents also can be encouraged to regularly spend time away from the child to help the child learn to be secure and also independent.
+For simple problems, parental education, reassurance, and a few specific suggestions are often sufficient.
+Parents should be reminded of the importance of spending at least 15 to 20 minutes/day in a pleasurable activity with the child and calling attention to desirable behaviors when the child exhibits them (“catching the child being good”).
+For some parents, it is helpful to encourage they regularly spend time away from the child to help the child learn to be secure and also independent.

 • Parents should identify triggers for the child's behavior and factors (eg, additional attention) that may inadvertently reinforce it.